About this day

 World-class historians will present a diverse range of exciting and relevant talks to enthuse, inform and entertain, focusing on the period 1914 – 1945.
-In a day suitable for year 11,12 and 13 students, topics will range from the First World War and the Weimar Republic through to the Holocaust, Nazi Germany and World War Two.
-An examination session will provide first-hand guidance and insights to help boost students’ confidence and examination grades.
-We are delighted to announce that Tom Haward from the UCL Centre for Holocaust Education, will deliver a short interactive CPD workshop for teachers during the lunchtime break.
+Topics will range from the First World War and the Weimar Republic through to the Holocaust, Nazi Germany and World War Two.
+An examination session will provide guidance and insights to help boost students’ confidence and examination grades.
 Dr Robin Bunce, of Homerton College, Cambridge, will chair the day and run a dynamic and useful examination session for students.
+Tom Haward from the UCL Centre for Holocaust Education, will deliver a short interactive CPD workshop for teachers during the lunchtime break.

 Programme & speakers

 The origins of the Holocaust Nikolaus Wachsmann, Birkbeck College London

 Drawing on recent research, Prof. Wachsmann outlines the road to the Holocaust, from pre-war Nazi anti-Semitic measures aimed at brutal discrimination and forced emigration to wartime plans for destructive mass deportations, culminating in the Nazi policy to exterminate the Jews of Europe.

 About Nikolaus Wachsmann

 Professor Nikolaus Wachsmann teaches modern European history at Birkbeck College, University of London.
 He is the author of “KL.
 A History of the Nazi Concentration Camps” (2015).